krazydanny/laravel-repository/README.md

-        'written_until' => \time(), // process only models written until the given timestamp in seconds 'object_limit'  => 500, // the object limit to be processed at the same time (to prevent memory overflows) 'clean_cache'   => true, // if callback returns true, marks models as persisted ]
+        'written_until' => \time(), // process only models written until the given timestamp in seconds 'object_limit'  => 500, // the object limit to be processed at the same time (to prevent memory overflows) 'clean_cache'   => true, // if callback returns true, marks models as persisted 'mode'			=> 'log' // log | index
+    ]
 );

 ```

+### The "mode" parameter:

+It has two possible values.

+**log** (default)

+Stores models in cache in a way only accesible within the sync() method callback.
+Useful for optimizing performance when you don't need to access them until they are persisted in database.

+**index**

+Stores models in a way that they are available to be loaded by get() method too.
+Useful when models need to be accesible before they are persisted.

 <br>